What should I do if I have blood in my urine?

-- Children with blood in the urine rarely have cancer - they usually have infection in the bladder or kidney inflammation (nephritis).
+- Children with blood in the urine rarely have cancer - they usually have infection in the bladder or inflammation of their kidneys (nephritis).

-- A "one-off" finding of a small trace of blood in the urine on routine testing may not be significant
+- A "one-off" finding of a small trace of blood in the urine on routine testing may not be significant; and

 What should I expect when I visit my GP?

 Your GP should work through a recommended scheme of assessment for patients with blood in the urine.
 This will normally include some or all of the following: